ceprdata/frontline-workers/README.md

 [report](https://cepr.net/a-basic-demographic-profile-of-workers-in-frontline-industries/) on workers on the frontlines of the COVID-19 pandemic in the United States.
 CEPR has used this data to produce related reports on [meatpacking workers](https://cepr.net/meatpacking-workers-are-a-diverse-group-who-need-better-protections/), [frontline mothers](https://cepr.net/mothers-in-frontline-industries-deserve-better/), and frontline workers in [Chicago and Illinois](https://cepr.net/frontline-workers-chicago-and-illinois/).

 The National Partnership for Women & Families has also [cited](https://www.nationalpartnership.org/our-work/economic-justice/frontline-workers/) our data.
-Finally, our state specific data has been used in subsequent reports by other organizations, including:
+Finally, our state specific data has been used and adapted in subsequent reports by other organizations, including:

+Bay Area Equity Atlas (California): [A Profile of Frontline Workers in the Bay Area](https://bayareaequityatlas.org/essential-workers/)

 Florida Policy Institute (Florida): [Florida’s 2 Million Essential Workers: 5 Stark Realities and 5 Policy Solutions](https://www.floridapolicy.org/posts/floridas-2-million-essential-workers-5-stark-realities-and-5-policy-solutions)